iphyokafor/premier_league_api/README.md

 To obtain a copy of this app download or clone the repository at this [url](https://github.com/iphyokafor/premier_league_api)

+To obtain the link to deployment on heroku [url](https://sandie-league.herokuapp.com/api/premier_league_api)

 # Prerequisites

 You must have